philterd/phileas/docs/docs/filter_policies/filter_policies.md

 ```

 A value found in an overlap is detected by both pieces.
 Phileas keeps one of them and reports it at its position in the
-whole document, so an overlap does not produce duplicate spans or shifted offsets.
-The cost is that the overlapping
+whole document, so an overlap does not produce duplicate spans.
+The cost is that the overlapping text is scanned twice,
-text is scanned twice, so prefer the smallest overlap that covers your values.
+so prefer the smallest overlap that covers your values.

+Splitting does not change the positions Phileas reports or the text it returns.
+The pieces are located in the input,
+so `characterStart` and `characterEnd` index into the input rather than into the filtered output, and the replacements
+are applied to the input, so its newlines and runs of spaces are preserved.
+This holds with or without an overlap.

+A piece that cannot be located in the input falls back to filtering each piece on its own and joining the results.
+That does shift the reported positions and normalizes whitespace, and a shifted position can fall outside the input
+altogether, so do not index into the input with it.
+In practice only the `characters` method produces such a piece,
+and only when the character separating two sentences is not a space, since it rejoins them with one.
+The fallback logs
+a `WARN` beginning "Split pieces are not verbatim in the input".

 ### Span Disambiguation